ypawar159/f0023/README.md

  the same structure for the JSON folder.
 Example of this is presented in <https://github.com/researchgraphsafe/f0023/tree/master/samples>
 * **Requirement 2.
 Multiprocessing:** This program should process folders using separate threads up to the MAX_THREADS identifier as in input parameter.That is running multiple copies of `process_folder`.
+This program is intended to run on a very large number of XML files (more than millions) that grouped in a nested folder structure.
+So the performance of this program is very important.

 Program `main.py` input arguments are: